heisenbug0/bash_script/README.md

 - **Cleanup**: Include cleanup procedures for failed deployments
 - **Configuration**: Support environment variables for configuration
 - **Cross-Platform**: Work across different operating systems where possible

+### Getting Started
+1. Fork the repository
+2. Create a new branch for your deployment script
+3. Follow the directory structure and documentation standards
+4. Test your scripts thoroughly
+5. Submit a pull request

 ### Documentation Standards
 - Each directory must have a README.md file